mchmarny/thingz-server/README.md

 ### List all metrics for specific dimension on all sources

-List all CPU metrics reported over last `hour` in `5min` groups
+List all metrics reported over last `hour` in `5min` groups

 ```
-select min(value) as MinVal,
+select count(value),
+       min(value),
-       PERCENTILE(value, 25) as LowPercentile,
+       PERCENTILE(value, 25) as p25,
-       mean(value) as MedVal,
+       mean(value),
-       PERCENTILE(value, 75) as HighPercentile,
+       PERCENTILE(value, 75) as p75,
-       max(value) as MaxVal
+       max(value),
+       last(value)
-from /^src.*.dim.cpu.met.*/
+from /^src.ip-*/
 where time > now() - 1h
 group by time(5m)
 ```

 ### Speeding things up a bit

 More complex queries on demand will eventually get slower.
-You can assure consistent performance by creating continuous queries which will pre-compute expensive queries into another time series which will be kept up to date in real-time.
+You can however assure consistent performance by creating continuous query which will pre-compute expensive queries into another series and keep it up to date in real-time.

-Here is for example a continuous down-sampling of many series for a single host:
+Here is for example a continuous down-sampling of many series for a single metric:

 ```
 select last(value),